Deutsch: Instrumentierung / Español: Instrumentación / Português: Instrumentação / Français: Instrumentation / Italiano: Strumentazione

 Well-Known Examples

 • NASA's Earth Observing System (EOS): NASA's satellites equipped with advanced remote sensing instrumentation monitor global environmental changes.
-These satellites collect data on climate patterns, deforestation, ocean temperatures, and ice melt, providing crucial information for climate scientists.
+These satellites collect data on climate patterns, deforestation, Ocean temperatures, and ice melt, providing crucial information for climate scientists.

 • Air Quality Monitoring Networks: Cities around the world, including New York, London, and Beijing, use networks of air quality monitors to track pollution levels.
 Data from these networks is used to issue public health warnings and implement policies to reduce emissions.